Home renovation bonus rebates

 - your email

-- scanned copies of all paid invoices showing details of all work performed, including the purchase date, make, model and installation permit numbers (if applicable).
+- scanned copies of all paid invoices showing details of all work performed, including:

-See the invoice and supplementary documentation requirements for more details on what to include with your rebate application.
+See the pre and post EnerGuide evaluation sample invoice and supplementary documentation requirements for more details on what to include with your rebate application:

 - If you’re not the utility account holder (e.g. property is a rental), have the account holder complete the consent form.